Calf pain: identify the causes and treat them correctly

 Watch for the signs of thrombosis

 Calf pain can also be a sign of thrombosis, which is not to be joked about.
-If detected in time, however, it can be treated well and heal without consequences.
+However, if detected in time, it can be treated well and heal without consequences.
 But how does a thrombosis develop in the first place?
 Numerous processes in the body are involved in keeping blood clotting and blood flow in balance.
-Lack of exercise, frequent sitting or prolonged lying down (e.g. during a hospital stay) can cause this blood flow to stagnate.
-A blood clot forms that obstructs the blood supply and can even cause complete vascular occlusion.
+A lack of exercise, frequent sitting or lying down for long periods (e.g. during a hospital stay) can cause this blood flow to stop.
+A blood clot forms, which impedes the blood supply and can even cause a complete vascular occlusion.
 It becomes dangerous if this clot breaks loose and penetrates the heart, lungs or brain.

 You can recognize a thrombosis in the calf by the following signs: